-A community Altar or Ofrenda will be constructed during the festival.
-Attendees are encouraged to bring a photograph or a favorite food of a loved one who has passed away to place on the Ofrenda.
+A community altar or ofrenda will be constructed during the October 7th festival.
+Attendees are encouraged to bring a photograph, object, or a favorite food of a loved one who has passed away to place on the Ofrenda.
 Other traditional items include candles, marigolds, paper mache skulls, and natural elements.

-Mexican Folk Artist, Gabriela Marván, and a group of volunteers will share the meaning of the Ofrenda and guide participants in placing items on the alter.
+Mexican Folk Artists, Andrea Muñiz, Gloria Alatorre, and Gabriela Marván will share the meaning of the ofrenda and guide participants in placing items on the alter.

-Marigolds or Cempasúchil are ceremonial flowers for the Día de los Muertos celebration.
+Marigolds or Cempasúchil are the ceremonial flowers for the Día de Muertos celebration.
 The fragrance is said to lead souls back to their loved ones.
-Keewaydin Farms has planted around 5,000 giant marigolds for the 2nd Annual Celebration and volunteers are invited to help with the marigold harvest on Friday, October 7th from 1:30 PM to 6:30 PM.
-There will be a volunteer potluck following the harvest.
-Please bring a dish to pass.
-Keewaydin Farms will provide Zepeda tortillas, pulled pork, and salad.
+Keewaydin Farms will plant around 5,000 giant marigolds for the 3rd Annual Celebration, along with 2,000 purple accent flowers like celosia and lavender.

 Calaveritas de Azúcar or Sugar Skulls

-Calaveritas de azúcar or sugar skulls are a traditional way to commemorate a person you wish to honor for Día de los Muertos.
+Calaveritas de azúcar or sugar skulls are a traditional way to commemorate a person you wish to honor for Día de Muertos.
 A sugar skull represents a departed soul and spirits of the dead are welcomed back to their homes.
 The skulls are made from sugar and egg and placed in molds to form the shape of the calavera.
 Once the sugar hardens into shape, the skulls can be decorated with frosting.
-The community is invited to help make sugar skulls at the McIntosh Memorial Library in Viroqua on Saturday, October 1st from 9:30 AM to 12:30 PM.
-There will be a workshop during the celebration on October 8th to decorate the calaveritas for the Ofrenda, by artist Ceci Tejeda.
+Volunteers will prepare sugar skulls for participants to decorate.

 Julieta will have art for sale at the festival.